What to do when your boiler pressure is too high

 Boiler pressure gauge showing high boiler pressure above 2.5bars or in the red zone

-If you find that your boiler pressure is too high, this guide will explain how to reduce boiler pressure yourself and lower it to the correct setting.
+However, if you find that your boiler pressure is too high, this guide will explain how to reduce boiler pressure yourself and lower it to the correct setting.

 Table of contents